 Long called the surf capital of the East Coast, Cocoa Beach has produced several big-name surfers, including Kelly Slater, an 11-time world surf champion.
 But whether or not you've got the know-how, you can expect a good time at Cocoa Beach.
 With a local, laid-back feel and plenty of surf schools, you'll be up on your board in no time.
 Not a surfer?
 Hole up at one of the beach's chill waterfront bars or watch surfers from the fishing pier.

 4. South Beach Park, Vero Beach

 The city of Vero Beach has a little something for everyone hidden on its pristine shores — literally.
-As part of Florida’s Treasure Coast, the area draws treasure hunters who come to try their luck at finding the riches lost when early 18th-century Spanish ships were sunk in a hurricane.
-Search along the scenic South Beach Park before joining in on a game of pick-up volleyball.
+As part of Florida's Treasure Coast, the area draws treasure hunters who come and try their luck at finding the riches lost from when early 18th-century Spanish ships sunk in a hurricane.
+Search along the scenic South Beach Park before joining a game of pickup volleyball.
 If you need to get out of the sun, hop in the car and drive north to the Pelican Island National Wildlife Refuge.